Membership

 Group 6: HCRI Support Services (chaired by HCRI Co-chairs)

-Each group will report up to HCRI on a quarterly basis for situational awareness, deconfliction of resources, cross-pollination of ideas and activities, and to reduce duplication and siloing across the entire coalition.
+Each group reports to HCRI on a quarterly basis for situational awareness, deconfliction of resources, cross-pollination of ideas and activities, and to reduce duplication and siloing across the entire coalition.

 Workgroups

-Examples of work completed by past workgroups have included:
+Examples of work completed by past workgroups have include: